FreeBSD (Encrypted)

 This command will back up the default configuration files, download the modified config files from the attachment of this article, and restart the local_unbound service.

-These files are configured for our 9.9.9.9 service by default, without IPv6.
+These files are configured for the 9.9.9.9 service by default, without IPv6.
 If you'd like to use the .10 or .11 service instead, and/or enable IPv6, open the /var/unbound/forward.conf

 file and un-comment/comment out the appropriate lines.